 I love this option because if your little ones happen to get their hands on them and eat them, it’s totally safe!
 All they’ll get is the taste of coconut oil and natural flavorings.

 What other type of wax can be used?

 The best wax to use in wax melts is natural soy wax because of its affordability.
-I like to purchase soy wax for melts from Your Oil Tools, Blick Art Materials or Michaels.
+I like to purchase soy wax for melts from Your Oil Tools or Blick Art Materials.
 You can also buy soy wax flakes on Amazon.

 Since you typically have to buy a pound of wax, it can also be used to make DIY Soy Candles if you’ve been wanting to try candle making.